 As you may guess from the name, fresh seafood features prominently, as do local ingredients on the whole.
 Simple yet exquisite flavours are always on the menu.
 We recommend the lobster ravioli!

 Barbados's newest fine-dining restaurant, 13°/59°, is located within the island's most recent luxury complex; Port Ferdinand.
-This elegant marina, occupied by two to four-bedroom luxury apartments is the place to experience in Barbados, having only opened earlier in the year.
+This elegant marina, occupied by two to four-bedroom luxury apartments is the place to experience in Barbados.

 There is a focus on local, seasonal ingredients here too, which make for an innovative and evolving modern menu.
 Guests can choose to eat à la carte or enjoy a 10-dish sharing menu with wine pairing option.
 A dedicated vegetarian menu is also available; a rarity in Barbados.